• Skip to main content

 planted flowers hands 2

 Plan: Discuss and collaborate together or in small groups, on how different ways to build a flower.
-Students may wish to draw their design.
+Students may wish to draw their designs.

 Create: Build your flowers.